If you’re in the market for a new laptop

 with Intel Optane memory to quickly switch from typing to jotting down handwritten notes, including the ability to upload them for later retrieval.

 According to Intel, Optane accelerates performance by:

 - Loading large media files up to 1.6 times faster with ample storage capacity

 - Making everyday tasks up to 2.1 times more responsive

 Wait less, make more

-Creative entrepreneurs who use their computer to write, code, design, edit photos, or render videos will enjoy the benefits of Intel Optane technology.
-It remembers your most used software and applications even when the power is turned off so you can quickly launch programs any minute inspiration strikes.
+Creative entrepreneurs who use their computers to write, code, design, edit photos or render videos will enjoy the benefits of Intel Optane technology.
+It remembers your most-used software and applications even when the power is turned off so you can quickly launch programs any minute inspiration strikes.

-Explore new possibilities and increase production with a processor that spends less time loading, more time computing.
-The memory boasts larger capacities so users can better handle large workloads that put heavy demand on your desktop or workstation storage system.
+Explore new possibilities and increase production with a processor that spends less time loading and more time computing.
+The memory boasts larger capacities so users can better handle large workloads that put a heavy demand on your desktop or workstation storage system.